AndreDev385/blog/src/content/blog/errors-as-values.md

 // below this part of the code userOrError will always be type User
 ```

-In this caller code we can deal with the error case by using the `instanceof` operator to check if the value is an instance of `Error`.
+In this caller code when the `Promise` is resolved we got a union type `User | Error`, we can deal with the error case by using the `instanceof` operator to check if the value is an instance of `Error`.

 Depending on what you want, you can deal with the error differently or you can return the error one level up.